 Another important aspect of Shugendō is that it is fundamentally a lay practice.
 This means that as a tradition it is orientated towards the non-monastic or householder (優婆塞; ubasoku), in which practices still however require a commitment to a direct student-teacher relationship, ordination (得度; tokudo) and consecration (灌頂; abhiṣeka/kanjo).

-As a sect which due to historical reasons is closely linked to the Esoteric-Buddhism of the Shingon and Tendai schools, initiation, empowerment, ritual-practice and the direct teacher-disciple relationship are considered paramount.
-Esoteric-Buddhism - an extension of Mahayana - is characterised by yoga (本尊瑜伽); the creative union of the practitioner's body, speech and mind.
+As a sect which due to historical reasons is closely linked to the Esoteric-Buddhism of the Shingon (真言) and Tendai (天台) schools, initiation, empowerment, ritual-practice and the direct teacher-disciple relationship are considered paramount.
+The Esoteric-Buddhist viewpoint (Tantric Mantrayana/Vajrayana) - an extension of Mahayana - is characterised by yoga (本尊瑜伽); the creative union of the practitioner's body, speech and mind.

-To flesh this out a little further, the following page will introduce readers through short articles by renowned figures from the various Shugendō sects.
+To flesh this out a little further, the following pages will introduce readers through short articles by renowned figures from across various schools of Shugendō.

 Articles: What is Shugendo?